mackay218/MEAN-to-do-list/README.md

 [x] add check box to trigger 'PUT' route and style change [x] schema in module
 [x] routes in router
-[] create 'PUT' route for complete/checkbox list item
+[x] create 'PUT' route for complete/checkbox list item [x] create 'DELETE' route and buttons

     CSS
 [] Background color of the page